 - Treponema pallidum hemagglutination assay (TPHA)

 - Treponema pallidum particle agglutination assay (TPPA)

 To confirm the presence of syphilis, a fluorescent treponemal antibody absorbed test (FTA-abs) may be administered.
+This test, and the tests listed above, all work by detecting antibodies - particles produced by the body’s immune system in response to syphilis infection.
 The exact tests used and the order they are used in depends on the laboratory.

 Self-test kits are available, but are not very accurate.
 It is advisable to seek assistance from a sexual health clinic, hospital or doctor’s office.